avlss/Python-Flash-web-development/README.md

     $Inside the css folder place all the files will '.css' extension.

     $Inside the js folder place files with '.js' extension.

+The function of contact.html file is basically for uploading the user information into a database.
+The database used is Xamp.
+You can download this with link "https://www.apachefriends.org/download.html".
+After installation of Xamp you will be able to view the Xamp control panel.
+In the control panel start Apache and Mysql applications.
+Now if you enter "http://localhost/phpmyadmin" in your browser the phpadmin interface will be visible in your browser.